-This cheap backpacking gear guide is brought to you by Morsel Spork, the makers of cutting-edge spork kits that are the only dining utensil you need on and off the trail.
-Check out Morsel Sporks today and see why it took two designers 365 days to create this revolutionary spork.
+This cheap backpacking gear guide is brought to you by Morsel Spork, the makers of cutting-edge camping utensils, the only dining utensil you need on and off the trail.
+Check out Morsel Spork today and see why it took two designers 365 days to create this revolutionary spork.

 Perhaps no one knows the importance of balancing durability with weight better than backpackers.
 When you carry every piece of gear you need on your back, every ounce (and every use) matters.
 The appeal of cheap backpacking gear may be its price point, but its durability can often be disappointing; having a piece of gear break on you halfway through a trip not only leaves you at a loss but forces you to still lug the now broken object for the rest of your trip.
 If you know where to look, however, backpacking gear items can be cheap and also stick with you through hundreds of uses.

 Prep yourself for backpacking this summer with this list of time-tested, cheap backpacking gear that will be sure to last the whole season.